Subject Source: Art & Architecture Thesaurus

 Found in 80 Collections and/or Records:

 Overview This collection documents several generations of the Waring family, mainly through financial records and correspondence.
-Some materials related to Thomas Waring's time as Superintendent of the Cooper Hospital in Camden, NJ.
+Some materials related to Thomas Waring's time as Superintendent of the Cooper Hospital in Camden, New Jersey.

-Scope and Content note This collection is comprised of the financial records of the Whitall family: Israel Franklin Whitall, J.F.
+Overview This collection is comprised of the financial records of the Whitall family: Israel Franklin Whitall, J.F.
 Whitall, Mary C. Whitall, John Mickle Whitall.
 The volumes of account books generally record deposits, withdrawals for payments for goods and services, and account balances.
-Receipt books generally record payments made for goods and services.

 Abstract James Wood (1839-1925) was “interested in education, philanthropy, in the various branches of agriculture, in archaeology, history, Indian lore, anthropology, science, in prison reform and above all, in the Bible and religion,” (ABS, 2).
 He was also a business man, serving as President of the Genesee Salt Company in Piffard, New York.
 The James Wood papers are divided into twelve series: “Biographical Material:” “Agriculture;” Business and Financial Material;” “Collected Quaker Material;”...